LAB02-Admin/HASS.Agent-Docs/docs/translating.md

 ---

-When you're done for the day, please let us know you worked on the translations by sending a notification:
+When you're done, please let us know you worked on the translations by sending a notification:

 ![image](https://user-images.githubusercontent.com/81011038/161297810-25722d35-54d2-4179-8d44-8dd7b9c6fe70.png)